Paolorox/SunmiOS-3.5.0-V2-DEBLOATED/README.md

 Debloating project of sunmi os 3.5.0 for sunmi devices model v2 based on dafish7 repo that you can find here: <a href="https://github.com/dafish7/Sunmi-v2-Firmware-">dafish7</a>
 Thanks <3

+## BACKUP ##
+BEFORE USING THIS GUIDE BE SURE TO MAKE A FULL BACKUP USING MTKCLIENT.

 ## INSTALLATION AND REQUISITES ##

 Requisite 1: MTKCLIENT